 - No plugins - Viewers do not need special browser plugins to play videos.

 - User-controlled - Uploaded media is stored in the owner's personal repository, and that media can be shared in multiple CLE courses.

 - File types - Most common video file types are accepted, including MP4, MOV, AVI and more.
 Audio and image files are also accepted, including MP3, WAV, PNG, GIF and JPEG.

 - Record - In addition to uploading, Media@UCSF provides free access to tools for recording video from your laptop and smartphone.

 Please note: Media@UCSF is not a file storage repository.
 Only videos that are actively shared with others in the CLE should be uploaded to the system.
-If you wish to backup or store video files, please use UCSF Box.
+If you wish to backup or store video files, please use UCSF Box or OneDrive.

 - Embed Kaltura Media button - You can embed video content virtually anywhere in a course using the embed button on the text editing toolbar, including labels on the course home page, forum posts, pages, quiz questions and more.